kandalova/node-mentoring-shop/README.md

 **To start(every time)**
 - `podman machine start` - start virtual machine
+- `podman-compose up` - build image and start container from `docker-compose.yaml`.
+Without `-d` flag as it will be needed to agree with some npm instaling.
-- `podman-compose up -d` - starts container from `docker-compose.yaml`
+- `podman-compose up --build` - rebuild and start
 - `podman ps` - check running containers